 Our strategic outlook

 Our initial aim was to support the establishment of schools in England and Wales offering multilingual European education, similar in concept to current fully accredited European Schools.
-Right now, there is only one school of this kind in England, in Culham (Oxfordshire), scheduled to close by 2017.
-ETEE was instrumental in drafting an initial development plan for a future school that led to the inception of a new charitable company, called CLASS headed by a former Patron, Lord Jay of Ewelme.
+The last school of its kind in England, in Culham (Oxfordshire) closed in 2017 and ETEE was instrumental in drafting an initial development plan for a future school that led to the inception of a new charitable company, called CLASS headed by a former Patron, Lord Jay of Ewelme.
 This new charitable trust (independent from ETEE) attempted to create a "European Languages and Science Academy" by transforming the current school.
 However, their plans failed and this task was taken up by another group, leading to the opening of a new Free School in September 2012.

 The new Free School, called Europa School UK, has succesfully started with an intake of primary children, teaching for now French and Germany (in addition of course to English) and has achieved high accolades in recent inspections.
 Our main concern as a Trust for multilingual European Education is that the availability of other European languages remains a priority in the new school, as well as any other schools of this kind that may open in the interim.